bSI-InfraRoom/MVD-Infra-Test-Instructions/E2b1-ASTPC/README.md

 ## Expected Results

+For certification of capabilities the only source will be:

+- n.
+1 IFC file containing the information as requested.
+The file shall be named using the following syntax: `MVDCode`_`ExchangeCode`_`TestCode`_`SoftwareVendor`.`ifc` (Example: `IFC4.3AbRV_E2b_ASTPC_AmazingSoft.ifc`)

-Considering the aim of this test, the expected results are:
+Considering the aim of this test, other **optional** results, not subject to the bSI certification process, yet usefull to illustrate test results are:

-:construction: under construction :construction:

-1. N. 1 IFC file containing the information as requested
-2. Screen-shot of ...
+- Screen-shot of ...
+- CSV export of ...

 ---